Science: Heat and Male Infertility

-When sitting, the scrotum’s natural surface-area based cooling mechanisms are defeated, and the testicles rapidly heat up to a temperature where normal sperm formation cannot occur.
+Sitting defeats the scrotum’s natural cooling mechanisms that rely on exposed surface area.
+This makes the testicle temperature rapidly rise to where normal sperm formation cannot occur.

 Jung et al tested a group of 8 healthy men in various postures.
 During 1 hour phases of sitting at a writing desk or in a car, temperatures increased 2 deg.
 C to around the dangerous 36 deg.
 C mark.
 In contrast, values were in a safer region below 35 deg.
 C during a walking phase.